FalconEthics/FalconEthics/README.md

 # <div align="left">👋🏻 it's Soumik Das here!</div>
 ### " I am a full-stack web developer from North-East India "

-- 💼 I’m currently working as a React-Native developer @Tripsy!
+- 💼 I’m currently working as a React-Native developer at Wisedeck Technologies!

 - 🌱 I’m also doing my BSc in Computer Science from @University of London